cyrilou242/theCBook/README.md

 This repository implements the different exercices.
 All implementations are made on my own without any other documentation and for sure are perfectible.
 I try to code considering the state of knowledge available at the point of the book where the exercise is given.
+Feel free to propose better solutions if they are low level, C idiomatic, or with better performance (for arithmetic or computer related reasons).

+This is a side project as I don't code in C and don't plan to.
+My local repository may be several commits ahead the github repository.

 ## Chapter 1: An introduction to C
 Exercise 1.1: [exercise1.1.c](exercise1.1.c)